byrnesy924/AgeAlyser_2/README.md

 I would recommend wrapping the the above code in a try-except block.
 In the future I also intend to improve the error handling so the whole package fails more gracefully.

-### Modeling Structure and package API
+#### Modeling Structure and package API
 **AgeMap**
 - Models the map itself and the resources/objects within
 - Identifies hills, resources, treelines, etc.
-- attempts to extract relevant features from this, e.g. resources on front/hills, distance to opponent and so on.
+- Attempts to extract relevant features from this, e.g. resources on front/hills, distance to opponent and so on.

 **GamePlayer**
 - Models the decisions/strategies/tactics made by individuals